chandlercoven/everleigh/README.md

 A voice AI project built with LiveKit for real-time voice interactions, MongoDB for data persistence, and n8n for workflow automation.

+## Deployment

+For instructions on deploying the application, please refer to [DEPLOYMENT.md](DEPLOYMENT.md).
+This document provides the standard process for deploying after making changes.

 ## Tech Stack

 - **Next.js** - React framework for the web interface